Out of Sri Lanka Events

 Infinite Remembering: Poetry beyond love and war

-Shash Trevett and Vidyan Ravinthiran, two of the Out of Sri Lanka co-editors, will join Bloodaxe editor Neil Astley to introduce and lead the discussion on this new anthology, which features over 300 poems written in English, or translated from Tamil and Sinhala.
-Hear excerpts read by some of the poets, and find out how this diverse collection brings to light a long-neglected national literature and reshapes our understanding of migrational poetics and the poetics of atrocity.
+Shash Trevett and Vidyan Ravinthiran, two of the Out of Sri Lanka co-editors, joined Bloodaxe editor Neil Astley to discuss this new anthology, which features over 300 poems written in English, or translated from Tamil and Sinhala.
+They spoke about how this diverse collection brings to light a long-neglected national literature and reshapes our understanding of migrational poetics and the poetics of atrocity.
 With video readings from some of the poets included in the anthology.

 [18 May 2023]